 Enterprise Risk Management ("ERM") is the methodology and process, which seeks to understand and manage risk, to support the achievement of Vhi Insurance's objectives and minimise the effects of risk on capital requirements, by addressing the full spectrum of risks Vhi Insurance is exposed to and managing the combined impact of those risks.
 The processes supporting ERM are described below.
-Vhi Insurance made a number of changes to improve its Risk Management Framework throughout 2021 and we will continue to embed these changes in 2022 to further ensure that there is a consistent and holistic approach to risk management across the business.
+Vhi Insurance made a number of changes to improve its Risk Management Framework throughout 2022 including enhancements suggested by an external review.
+We will continue to embed these changes in 2023 to further ensure that there is a consistent and holistic approach to risk management across the business.